JRiggles/Aseprite-Extension-Updater/README.md

 >[!NOTE]
 > For more detailed information on how to create and manage releases on GitHub, please refer to the [GitHub Releases documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)

+>[!TIP]
+> You don't need to have the **Aseprite Extension Updater** extension installed in order to add updater compatibility to your own extension(s), but it does help with testing!

 ## TODO
 - [ ] Support for other release sources, like GitLab or itch.io